mfontanini/presenterm/docs/themes.md

 _presenterm_ uses the notion of alignment, just like you would have in a GUI editor, to align text to the left, center, or right.
 You probably want most elements to be aligned left, _some_ to be aligned on the center, and probably none to the right (but hey, you're free to do so!).
-Examples can be:

-* All paragraphs should probably be aligned left.
-* Bullet points should be aligned left.
-* Code blocks could be either left or center.
-I personally prefer them to be centered so that's what the built-in themes do.
-Same thing for block quotes.

-Right alignment is used internally for one of the footer styles (more on that below).
+The following elements support alignment:
+* Code blocks.
+* Slide titles.
+* The title, subtitle, and author elements in the intro slide.
+* Tables.

 ### Left/right alignment